/I Came Home Early and Found My Husband in Bed With a Woman Half His Age — So I Offered Them Tea

 “This conversation is over.”

 Jake lingered, mouth opening and closing.
-Finally, in a broken whisper: “You tricked me.”
+Finally, in a broken whisper, “You tricked me.”

-The quiet that settled wasn’t eerie this time.
+The quiet that followed wasn’t eerie anymore.

 It was clean.